 Mescalero man charged with assault in Indian Country

 ALBUQUERQUE, N.M. – Alexander M.M.
-Uballez, United States Attorney for the District of New Mexico, and Raul Bujanda, Special Agent in Charge of the FBI Albuquerque Field Office, announced that Dennett Jerome Chee was arraigned on Jan.
-20 on an indictment charging him with assault resulting in serious bodily injury in Indian Country.
-Chee, 36, of Mescalero, New Mexico, and an enrolled member of the Mescalero Apache Tribe, will remain in custody pending trial, which has not been scheduled.
+Uballez, United States Attorney for the District of New Mexico, and Raul Bujanda, Special Agent in Charge of the FBI Albuquerque Field Office, announced that Jaydyn Diamond Lester made an initial appearance in federal court on March 6 on a criminal complaint charging him with assault with a dangerous weapon with an intent to do bodily harm and assault resulting in substantial bodily injury of a spouse, intimate partner, or dating partner in Indian Country.
+Lester, 18, of Mescalero, New Mexico, and an enrolled member of the Mescalero Apache Tribe, will remain in custody pending trial, which has not been scheduled.

-An indictment is only an allegation.
+A complaint is only an allegation.
 A defendant is presumed innocent unless and until proven guilty.
-If convicted, Chee faces up to 10 years in prison.
+If convicted, Lester faces up to 10 years in prison.

-The FBI and the Bureau of Indian Affairs investigated this case.
+The Las Cruces Resident Agency of the FBI Albuquerque Field Office investigated this case with assistance from the Bureau of Indian Affairs.
 Assistant United States Attorney Eliot Neal is prosecuting the case.